alexzheng587/scholars-direct/README.md

 * Web app will be supported by Google authentication.
 Students can login through google account and no need to sign up.
 * Students can rate tutors and comments every time after tutoring(as anonymous).
 It will affect tutors rate and update to the tutor profile.
 * Students can edit personal info though their profile page.
-* service is supposed to be on-demand; no availabilities needed
 * Filter on homepage to choose tutors based on criteria
 	* tutors will choose students from the pool of questions
-	* this ensures that the tutor will be able to answer the student’s questions *Search bar on home page, where user can search for tutor simply by name
+	* this ensures that the tutor will be able to answer the student’s questions

 #### 2-3 stretch requirements (plan to complete 1!)
 * Shared collaborative whiteboard which shows mouse pointer